Write a list of possible activities/outcomes on flip-chart paper.

 How does this exercise compare to your group’s typical decision-making process?

-The inspiration for You Choose was sourced from Ryan Eller, one of playmeo’s many enthusiastic subscribers.
+The inspiration for You Choose was sourced from Ryan Eller, one of playmeo’s many enthusiastic members.